-The Web Services Reliable Messaging (WS-ReliableMessaging) specification, described at http://docs.oasis-open.org/ws-rx/wsrm/200702/wsrm-1.1-spec-os-01 . pdf, describes how two Web Services running on different WebLogic Server instances can communicate reliably in the presence of failures in software components, systems, or networks.
-In particular, the specification provides for an interoperable
+The Web Services Reliable Messaging (WS-ReliableMessaging) specification, at http://docs.oasis-open.org/ws-rx/wsrm/200702, describes how two Web services running on different WebLogic Server instances can communicate reliably in the presence of failures in software components, systems, or networks.
+In particular, the specification provides for an interoperable protocol in which a message sent from a source endpoint to a destination endpoint is guaranteed either to be delivered or to raise an error.